Defensive Front Install Guide

 Defensive Ends: 4i Technique

-The 0 technique is usually a player that can handle double teams and own 1 on 1 blocking.
+The 0 technique is usually a player who can handle double teams and own 1 on 1 blocking.
 The 2 4i’s are primarily B Gap players, which can disrupt zone blocking schemes.

 Nose Tackle: 0 Technique